 Regular monitoring will alert your doctor to a drop in haemoglobin level which can then be treated by these drugs, without the disadvantages of blood transfusions.

-What will these drugs do for me?
+What will these kinds of drugs do for me?

 By increasing your haemoglobin level, these drugs will correct the symptoms of anaemia.
 Your energy levels and appetite should improve.
 You may experience improved heart and sexual functions.
-These drugs will not cure your kidney failure but they should make you feel much better so that you can enjoy a better quality of life.
+These drugs will not cure your kidney disease but they should make you feel much better so that you can enjoy a better quality of life.

 Who can benefit?

 These drugs can be prescribed for haemodialysis, peritoneal dialysis and pre-dialysis patients and for those with a failing transplant who are anaemic.
 Treatment is normally considered when the haemoglobin level is less than 100 g/l, and as used to achieve a haemoglobin level of 100 - 120 g/l (95 - 115 g/l in children under 2 years of age).

 How are these drugs given?